HenryKang1/Computer_Vision_Practice/README.md

 I use this file really a lot of time for visualization purpose.
 I usually handle the binary segmentation problem.
 Binary segmentation is the binary mask handling.
 This might be useful if you need to visualize your work.

+Models

+I wrote my own model testing.
+I test and get some good result I upload.
+However I test in the specific vision task not the famous public dataset.
+So I do not have pretrain weight for original dataset.